 Outside the United States: WFBIUS6S (SWIFT code)

 Note: For international transfers, the Wells Fargo SWIFT code is used instead of a routing number.

 Line of Credit Routing Numbers

-Routing number based on the first 3 digits of your account number
+Routing number based on the first 3 digits of your bank account number.

 |Account Number||Routing Number|